 Family Implant & Reconstructive Dentistry

 How Does IV Sedation Work?

-Important Benefits of IV Sedation Dentistry
+Benefits of IV Sedation

-• Completely removes the pain from your dental treatment
+• Removes pain from invasive dental treatments

-• Allows Dr. Grubb to perform multiple dental procedures
+• Allows Dr. Grubb to perform multiple dental procedures in one appointment

 Frequently Asked Questions

-Will I be unconscious while undergoing sedation dentistry?
+Will I be unconscious during IV sedation?

-Is sedation dentistry covered by insurance?
+Is IV sedation dentistry covered by insurance?

 Contact Us

-• Please prove you are human by selecting the Cup.
+• Please prove you are human by selecting the Flag.

+Family Implant & Reconstructive Dentistry